-Eric Goldhagen is a Senior Partner and media technology analyst at Openflows.
-Drawing on 20 years of media and networking technology experience, he is responsible for managing Openflows' day-to-day operations and many of our larger projects.
+Drawing on 25 years of media production and networking technology experience, Eric Goldhagen is responsible for managing planning and development of many of our larger projects.
 In his non-work hours, Eric coordinates a free public-access computer center at ABC No Rio, a community-arts center in Manhattan.

 Felix Stalder is a co-founder and director of Openflows' research activities.
 Felix holds a Ph.D. from the University of Toronto and has been lecturing and publishing across North America and Europe on social and business aspects of Open Source.